marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/conditional-execution.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: conditional execution, predication

 .. _conditional-execution:

-.. index:: conditional execution

-.. index:: predication

 Conditional Execution
 *********************